Quirksmode/jspm-es6-gulp-boilerplate/README.md

 A number of build processes are automatically run on all of our Javascript files:

-- **JSHint:** Gulp is currently configured to run a JSHint task before processing any Javascript files.
+- **ESHint:** Gulp is currently configured to run a ESint task before processing any Javascript files.
 This will show any errors in your code in the console, but will not prevent compilation or minification from occurring.
 - **SystemJS Builder:** Provides a single-file build for SystemJS of mixed-dependency module trees.
 Builds ES6 into ES5, CommonJS, AMD and globals into a single file in a way that supports the CSP SystemJS loader as well as circular references.
-- **Inline JS:** For any scripts that need to occur before the DOM or before the main build JS file has loaded there are two JS files that are generated `header.js` and `footer.js` and automatically injected into the index.html.

 When `gulp prod` is run the resulting file (`app.js`) is placed inside the directory `/dest/js/`.